Thus, if you are facing balancing issues, then today we will address “How to balance QuickBooks with bank account”.

 If you have a credit card transaction that has not been populated with your QuickBooks Company file then your balance will be negatively affected.

-If you have your QuickBooks auto-synced with your bank account then check if the entry is still stuck under new transactions tab.
-If this so then, add them to your register, update QuickBooks and check if the balance now matches.
+If you have your QuickBooks auto-synced with your bank account then check if the entry is still stuck under the new transactions tab.
+If this so then, adds them to your register, update QuickBooks, and check if the balance now matches.

 The only thing you can do is wait and watch until your bank clears your check amount.
 For e.g. if you have a balance of $2000 within your QuickBooks bank account and have an outstanding check of $150, which you have already included in your QB account then:

 - Your balance won’t match as the check has still not been cleared.

 - Your figures will balance automatically once cleared.

 When you connect your QuickBooks account with your bank account then any new transaction in your bank gets imported into your QB system.
 All the transactions imported get added in Quickbooks with a twist.
 You generally don’t find them within your accounting registers, as they get added within a new tab.
 This ultimately causes mismatched figures.
 What you can do to resolve this…?

 Here you need to understand that through your bank has been auto-synced with your QB account, it cannot be left on autopilot.
 Since your new entries will be heading over to the new tab, you would have to manually approve them to be in your QuickBooks registers.
 Unless and until your transactions remain under the new tab your balances will not match.
 Thus you would really need to update QB by adding entries within your QuickBooks registers to match your mismatched figures.